ballerina-attic/ballerina-gke-deployment/README.md

 - Create the Kubernetes cluster

 Next step is creating a kubernetes cluster in the project we just created.
-With a command similar to below, you can create a cluster with minimal resources.
+With a command similar to the following, you can create a cluster with minimal resources.

 ```bash
 gcloud container clusters create ballerina_demo_cluster --zone us-central1 --machine-type g1-small --disk-size 30GB --max-nodes-per-pool 1